 This is a brief guide to health and safety law.
 It does not describe the law in detail, but it does list the key points.

-The health, safety and welfare at work of your employees are protected by law.
-You have a responsibility to protect your employees and keep them informed about health and safety.
+The health, safety, and welfare at work of your employees are protected by law.
+You have a responsibility to protect your employees.
+Keep them informed about health and safety.

 Which laws apply?

-The Management of Health and Safety at Work Regulations 1999 clarify what employers are required to do to manage health and safety under the Health and Safety at Work Act.
+The Management of Health and Safety at Work Regulations 1999 clarifies.
+What employers need to do to manage health and safety under the Health and Safety at Work Act.
 Like the Act, they apply to every work activity.

-You have a duty under the law to ensure, so far as is reasonably practicable, your employees’ health, safety and welfare at work.
-In other words, the degree of risk in a particular job or workplace needs to be balanced against time, trouble, cost and the physical difficulty of taking measures to avoid or reduce the risk.
-What the law requires here is what good management and common sense would lead you to do anyway: that is, to look at what the risks are and take sensible measures to tackle them.
+You have a duty under the law to ensure, so far as is practicable, your employees’ health, safety, and welfare at work.
+In other words, the degree of risk in a particular job or workplace.
+Which needs to be balanced against time, trouble, cost.
+The physical difficulty of taking measures to avoid or reduce the risk.
+What the law requires here is what good management and common sense would lead you to do anyway.
+That is, to look at what the risks are and take sensible measures to tackle them.

-- your arrangements to get competent people to help you satisfy health and safety laws;
+- your arrangements to get competent people to help you meet health and safety laws;

 - the planning of health and safety;